 I wanted the bows on all of the greenery to look substantial, so I fastened two together to make one large one, for a gorgeous, full look, leaving a good length of ribbon trailing down.

-I bought the beautiful swags and oversized red berry wreath from Canadian Tire, and I’m so happy I found them all…perfect for my class red theme.
+I bought the beautiful swags, window wreathes and oversized red berry wreath on our front door from Canadian Tire, and I’m so happy I found them all…perfect for my classic red holiday theme.

 The wreath is full and lush – the variation of reds in the berries is so beautiful and the addition of the bow makes it really pop off of our black door.

-We do the same thing in our pots each year, by using simple, fresh cut pine branches that we buy from a local farm.
+We create the same look for our planters each year, by using simple, fresh cut pine branches that we buy from a local farm.

 I love the simplicity, both visually and practically speaking, but next year I might try something with more variation.